Hanging: Hungary

 The prime minister of Hungary, during the 1956 Revolution, Imre Nagy, was secretly tried, executed by hanging, and buried unceremoniously by the new Soviet-backed Hungarian government, in 1958.
 Nagy was later publicly exonerated by Hungary.
 Capital punishment was abolished for all crimes in 1990.

 India

+Hanging was introduced by the British.
 All executions in India since independence have been carried out by hanging, although the law provides for military executions to be carried out by firing squad.
 In 1949, Nathuram Godse, who had been sentenced to death for the assassination of Mahatma Gandhi, was the first person to be executed by hanging in independent India.

 The Supreme Court of India has suggested that capital punishment should be given only in the "rarest of rare cases".